OneAndZero24/InTAct-Flex/README.md

 ## Why use InTAct?

 InTAct is architecture-agnostic and integrates seamlessly into existing continual learning frameworks.
 By stabilizing important representations while allowing flexible adaptation elsewhere, it strikes an effective balance between stability and plasticity.
-Across domain-incremental benchmarks like **DomainNet** and **ImageNet-R**, InTAct consistently reduces representation drift and boosts performance, improving Average Accuracy by **up to 8 points** over state-of-the-art baselines.
+Across domain-incremental benchmarks like **DomainNet** and **ImageNet-R**, InTAct consistently reduces representation drift and boosts performance, improving Average Accuracy by **up to 8 percantage points** over state-of-the-art baselines.

 ---